 Details: 6:45 am Meeting at Beaver Meadows Visitor Center near Estes Park then drive to trailhead.
 Hike will be 2-3 miles each way.
 Clinic will be about 5-6 hours once we’ve reach the destination, and then hike out.

 Clinic Date: September 15th.
+SOLD OUT!

 Pre-Clinic Meeting: September 6th, 6:30-9 pm – Littleton, CO